sendanor/node-joker/README.md

 `joker login USER PASSWORD`

 **Please note:** Writing your password on command line and using shared computer system might be a security risk.
+[Prompting it from the command line is on TODO list.]

 ### Logout